-Undergraduate: Boise State University Honors College

 Prior political experience

 I am involved in many boards, committees and workgroups on county, state and national level.
-I am the Vice President of our State Coroner's Association as well as the legislative representative.
-I also serve on many Death Investigation Standards Boards nationally.
+I also serve on national Death Investigation Standards Boards, and am active in development of policy and procedure in the Medicolegal Death Investigation field. .
 This last year I was appointed to several committees with the National Association of Counties, which is credited for advocating legislation for counties such as Ada.

 Years living in Idaho